Jan Mašek, PhD

 Postdoc

-Originally coming from Portugal, I did my Bachelor in Biochemistry at the University of Algarve.
-Afterwards, I enrolled in a Master of Biomedical Sciences at the University of Algarve.
-I did my MSc. internship at CABIMER, Seville, Spain, studying cell fusion as a regenerative therapy for treating ischemic stroke.
+Originally coming from Portugal, I did my MSc. internship at CABIMER, Seville, Spain, studying cell fusion as a regenerative therapy for treating ischemic stroke.
 Afterwards, I joined José Bragança’s lab at the University of Algarve, where I studied the role of the transcriptional co-activator Cited2 in maintaining the pluripotency of mouse embryonic stem cells as well as its role in cardiac differentiation.
 Continuing my interest in stem cell differentiation, I joined Matthias Futschik’s lab, where I studied the role of alternative splicing and its impact on molecular interaction networks during stem cell differentiation.

 I did my PhD in Helena Karlström’s lab at Karolinska Institute, where I investigated the role of NOTCH3 dysfunction in disease and for therapy development with a focus on CADASIL (Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy) where I was charmed by the Notch signaling pathway.

-I recently joined the Masek lab as a postdoc, where I hope to continue investigating the role of the Notch signaling pathway in mammalian development and disease.
-My project will explore the bidirectionality of Notch ligands signaling in mammals and disease.
+I joined the Masek lab as a postdoc, my project explores the bi-directionality of Notch ligands signaling in mammals and disease.

 MSc, Fabio Turetti